Friday, June 22, 2018

 Joint rewriting

-Following the patterns of the text the learners reconstruct the story with different characters an settings.
+Following the patterns of the text the learners reconstruct the story with different characters and settings.
 Deb lets them vote for different aspects of the story.
-She writes it on the board and the learners read the new story.
+She then writes the reconstructed story on the board and the learners read the new story.

 Independent writing

 We didn't have time to complete the next stage which is Independent writing.
-In this stage the learners write their own story or sentence and draw a picture.
+In this stage, the learners go a step further and write their own story or sentence, and they draw a picture.

 This was a great lesson.
 It was long yet the learners remained engaged all the way through.